When is a Statutory Assessment for an EHCP needed?

 - The young person over the age of 16 but under the age of 25.

 - Anyone else who knows the child or young person for example foster parent, health or social care professional.

 Further Information about requesting a statutory Education, Health and Care Needs Assessment can be found in the Guidelines for Educational Settings for Initiating an Education, Health and Care Needs Assessment document, which can be requested from the team.

 Where are the requests sent?

-Requests must be submitted in writing to the Statutory Special Educational Needs Team:
+Requests can be submitted in writing to the Statutory Special Educational Needs Team: